 An abstract is typically the summary or overview of a scientific paper, thesis or report.
-The key purpose of the abstract is to provide a reader with the full story so that they can decide whether your paper is relevant to their needs.
-As there is a never-ending supply of papers to read, you only have two chances to engage your reader and to convince them to keep reading.
+The purpose of the abstract is to give your reader a complete summary of your entire project.
+As there is a never-ending supply of papers and reports to read, you only have two chances to engage your reader and to convince them to keep reading.
 The first is the title (and the keywords) and the second is the abstract.
-Some researchers will only read your abstract and never intend to download the entire paper.

-The importance of a well-written abstract cannot be overstated.
-A well-written abstract will maximise the chances of your paper being read, understood and even enjoyed and will maximise your publication success.
-Not only will referees appreciate a good abstract, the abstract may be the only part of the paper they are sent when invited to review a paper.
+A well-written abstract will maximise the chances of your document being read, understood and even enjoyed.
+If writing a research paper, a well-written abstract will maximise your publication success.
+Not only will reviewers appreciate a good abstract, it may be the only part of the paper they are sent when invited to review a paper.

-These mistakes are not listed in any particular order and some overlap:
+These common mistakes are not listed in any particular order and some overlap:

 1. Not writing a summary

 The abstract should be a complete, succinct summary of your entire project.
 Summarising is being able to identify and highlight key points using as few words as possible.